tajirhas9/muslim.nvim/README.md

     utc_offset = 0,         -- timezone, default is GMT+0
-    school     = 'hanafi',  -- school of thought method     = 'MWL',     -- calculation method. default is Muslim World League }
+    school     = 'hanafi',  -- school of thought method     = 'MWL',     -- calculation method. default is Muslim World League countdown_only = false, -- only show countdown to next prayer }
 ```
 ## 🛠️ Setup